 Can I be sentenced to jail in a code violation case?

 Yes.
-The maximum penalty for an individual in a code violation case is a $1,000 fine and six months in jail.
+The maximum penalty for an individual in a code violation offense is a $1,000 fine and six months in jail.
 The maximum penalty for an entity in a code violation offense is a

 Do I need an Attorney?
 What if I can’t afford one?